Research Milestone¶

 Description¶

 As a developer, you need to be intimately familiar with the technologies you are or could be using.
 You need to understand the pros, cons, and requirements of each library and platform that is relevant to your project.
-Thus, you need to be up to date on technology and, since technology seems to be always changing, this will be something you need to do throughout your career.
+Thus, you need to be up-to-date on technology and, since technology seems to be always changing, this will be something you need to do throughout your career.

 Specifically, you need to